XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |:-----------------------------------------------------------------|:--------|
 | 07D43DCE529B15A10827E5E04943B496762F9A88E3268269D69C44BE49E21104 | In Development |

-Replaces the [SusPay](#suspay) amendment, incorporating functionality from the [CryptoConditions](#cryptoconditions) amendment.
+Replaces the [SusPay](#suspay) and [CryptoConditions](#cryptoconditions) amendments.

-Provides "suspended payments" for XRP for escrow within the Ripple Consensus Ledger including support for [Interledger Protocol Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02).
-Creates the `SuspendedPayment` ledger node type and the new transaction types `SuspendedPaymentCreate`, `SuspendedPaymentFinish`, and `SuspendedPaymentCancel`.
+Provides "suspended payments" for XRP for escrow within the Ripple Consensus Ledger, including support for [Interledger Protocol Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02).
+Creates a new ledger node type for suspended payments and new transaction types to create, execute, and cancel suspended payments.